taylorlowery/scwx-challenge/README.md

 ```
 python main.py
 ```
-This runs transpose() on a sample file that fulfills the challenge example, and should print:
+This runs the Transposer on a sample file that happens to fulfill the challenge example, and should print:
 ```
 Transposition for abcde.txt:
 abcde